 Twitter allows you to pin one tweet to the top of your profile.
 And when using Twitter for business, this is a great opportunity to highlight your current marketing campaign or promotion.

-Here’s another nice pinned tweet, this one from Beardbrand’s Twitter profile:
+Here’s a nice pinned tweet from Beardbrand’s Twitter profile:

 To pin a tweet to your Twitter profile, find the tweet you want to pin and click the drop-down arrow indicating a menu.
 Then click “Pin to your profile page.”